 The Airflow Webserver service is deployed to the

-appspot.com domain, providing access to the Airflow web interface.
-Cloud Identity-Aware Proxy protects it, guarding
+appspot.com domain and provides access to the Airflow web interface.
+Cloud Identity-Aware Proxy

-After creating a new Cloud Composer environment, it takes approximately 25 minutes for the web interface to finish hosting and become accessible.
+After creating a new Cloud Composer environment, it takes up to one hour for the web interface to finish hosting and become accessible.

 Accessing the web interface via the Google Cloud Platform Console